ska-telescope/developer.skatelescope.org/src/tools/git.rst

 A check is either a

 * Failure (🚫): The Merge Request is violating the SKA guidelines and it should be fixed by following the mitigation defined in the check

+  * Example

+    * Branch name should start with a lowercase Jira Ticket ID - see :ref:`branching-policy`

 * Warning (⚠): The Merge Request is following anti patterns/non-advised guidelines/policies and it would be better if it is fixed by the mitigation defined in the check

+  * Example

+    * Docker-Compose commands found on the repository

 * Information (📖): You should be aware of the information conveyed in this Merge Request quality check message

+  * Example

+    * The merge request does not present documentation changes

 Each check has a brief description that explains what it does and a mitigation/explanation (depending on check type) which gives detailed information about the check and how to fix it or explains its findings more.
 You can find a list of each check below.